yqthanks/Significant-DBSCAN-matlab/README.md

 The code implements significant DBSCAN to automatically remove spurious clusters through point-process based statistical tests.

+Significant DBSCAN works particularly well when data has high volume of noise.

 At the moment, this MATLAB demo code (Python or Java version will come later) is primarily for 2D spatial data but can be easily edited to work for arbitrary dimensions (e.g., removing the grid index).
 It also works for data with clusters of different densities.

 *Please note that we just quickly edited and shared the code here due to requests, and will need to do a bit more testing soon when I get time in about a week or two (late August).
 Feel free to try for now if interested.*